qdrant/examples/qdrant_101_getting_started/README.md

-We can also update our collection one point at a time, for example, as new data comes in.
+You can also update the collection one point at a time; e.g. as new data is coming in.

 ```python